oliviergimenez/abundance_estimation/README.md

 and it's cool for reproducible research.

 I consider simple CJS models and models with transience.
-In passing, I also fit models with heterogeneity in the detection process using i) individual random effect and ii) with finite mixtures (still debugging the latter).
+In passing, I also fit models with heterogeneity in the detection process using i) individual random effect and ii) with finite mixtures.
 The bootstrap is used to obtain confidence intervals.

-The data and codes are part of a manuscript that is currently in review:
-> Chiara G. Bertulli, Loreleï Guéry, Niall McGinty, Ailie Suzuki, Naomi Brannan, Tania Marques, Marianne H. Rasmussen, Olivier Gimenez (in review).
-Abundance estimation of photographically identified common minke whales, white-beaked dolphins and humpback whales in Icelandic coastal waters using capture-recapture methods.

 ## To do

+* check the calculations for `bigU` and `bigM` and make them generic (what if survival is time-dependen?)
 * multi-model inference using bootstrap à la Buckland
-* add complete reference for Chiara's paper once published
 * add Jolly-Seber as in [Karamanlidis et al. (2015)](https://dl.dropboxusercontent.com/u/23160641/my-pubs/Karamanlidisetal2015-Arcturos.pdf)
-* add robust-design using data from papers currently in review
+* add robust-design as in papers currently in reviews (including model selection with bootstrap).